What Do I Need to Know about Mediation in Orlando Florida?

 Compared to litigation and the normal back and forth of negotiations over the phone or Email, mediation can save a lot of time and money.

-Mediation is successful most of the time with about 86% of all cases being settled.
-Whether a mediation is “successful” depends upon how you define success.
+Mediation is successful much of the time with about 86% of all cases being settled.
+Whether a mediation is “successful” depends on how you define success.

-• My client and I have more helpful information after the mediation than before;
+We have more helpful information after the mediation than before

 Only 5% of civil cases go to trial while 95% of civil cases settle before trial.
 Mediation has a substantial impact on the high percentage of cases settling before trial.